Are your Looker Studio dashboards suddenly breaking down?

 - Data Analytics

 Did the following scenario happen to you last week?
-While enjoying your morning coffee you take a look at your pride and joy: a meticulously created Looker Studio dashboard built with the GA4 connector.
+While enjoying your morning coffee, you take a look at your pride and joy: a meticulously created Looker Studio dashboard built with the GA4 connector.
 You rub the sleep from your eyes and see your charts are all broken.
 Frantic phone calls from colleagues are pouring in.
 What is happening?
-Find out in this post what the consequences of Google’s newly imposed quota on the Looker Studio GA4 connector are.
+Find out in this post what the consequences of Google’s newly imposed quota on the Google Analytics Data API are.

 What has happened?

-On November 10 the release notes for Looker Studio (formerly Google Data Studio) were updated.
-In the notes it was announced that there would be quotas enforced for Looker Studio reports.
+On November 10, 2022, the release notes for Looker Studio (formerly Google Data Studio) were updated.
+In the notes, it was announced that there would be quotas enforced for Looker Studio reports.
 Within days of this announcement being made, we noticed multiple clients losing practically all functionality in Looker Studio reports using the GA4 connector.

-Google has simultaneously introduced two quota: 1) how many times you can simultaneously query the service (the GA4 connector) and 2) how much data you can request per hour and day.
+Google has simultaneously introduced two quota: 1) how many times dashboard users can simultaneously query the Google Analytics Data API and 2) how much data you can request from your Google Analytics 4 property per hour and per day.

 Apart from the request quota mentioned above, there is also a token quota set on both an hourly and daily basis.
 This quota limits the number of actions users perform within the dashboard (e.g. applying filters, sorting tables, changing date range etc.).
 Once your tokens are used up your charts will return an error.

-The following table shows the exact limit for all types of quotas:
+The following table shows the exact limit for all types of quotas as of 10 May:

 Who is impacted?

 Firstly we would like to stress that the quota is currently only enforced on data being pulled into Looker Studio from GA4 properties.
 If your Looker Studio reports are still connected to Universal Analytics you will not be impacted by the quota.
 This unfortunately does not mean that you can lay back and watch GA4 dashboard owners tear their hair out.
-After all, Universal Analytics is an end-of-life product and data collection for free users will be cut off on July 1, 2023 (GA360 users can benefit from the extended grace period and have one extra year).
+After all, Universal Analytics is an end-of-life product and data collection for standard properties will be cut off on July 1, 2023 (those using Analytics 360 properties can benefit from the extended grace period and have one extra year).
 You do however have some time to think about alternatives for the Looker Studio GA4 connector.

 Take the scenario described below.
 Do you find your company’s situation to be similar to the picture painted below?
 If so, being a GA360 client will not be your saving grace and you will run into quota issues.